 1. On-Campus Jobs

 As a working student, you most likely will prefer taking on a work-while-you-study job that you can get to easily in between classes.
-Your college or university will have several on-campus job offerings, and all you have to do is know where to look.
+Your college or university will have several on-campus job offerings, and you must know where to look.
 On-campus positions are especially beneficial for those living in campus accommodations.

 However, getting a job on campus will require you to maintain good grades in some cases.
 You can easily get waitlisted if someone with better academic ratings applies for the same position.
 Think of easy access and stable income as a reward for maintaining good academic performance.

 The most common on-campus positions include the following: